 All applicants should submit a cover letter, a vita, three representative publications, evidence of teaching excellence, a statement of teaching philosophy and experience, a statement of current and future research plans, contributions to diversity, and three letters of recommendation.
 All application materials must be submitted electronically to: https://apply.interfolio.com/55148 .
-Please direct enquiries about this position to the chair of our faculty search committee, Dr. Kevyn Collins-Thompson (firstname.lastname@example.org).
+Please, direct enquiries about this position to, Dr. Margaret Hedstrom (email@example.com ).
 This is a rolling search and we plan to make offers as qualified candidates are identified.
 Consideration of applications will begin immediately.

-The School of Information at the University of Michigan (UMSI) seeks tenure-track professors at the assistant, associate or full level in the multidisciplinary areas of digital curation, archival science, and scientific data use and reuse.
+The School of Information at the University of Michigan (UMSI) seeks tenure-track professors at the assistant, associate or full level in the multidisciplinary areas of digital curation, archival science, scientific data use and reuse.
 UMSI seeks applicants who can contribute to the research, teaching, and service missions of the school and the university.
 We anticipate a multi-year search with the possibility of multiple offers.
-Broadly construed, the research areas of interest include: digital curation technologies and methods; digital representation and interpretation of archival content and collections; open science and scholarship; provenance of data or archival records ; integrity and user acceptance of digital archives; metadata and information organization; and the economics of long-term sustainability.
+Broadly construed, the research areas of interest include: digital curation technologies and methods; discovery, representation and interpretation of archival content and collections; open science and scholarship; provenance of data, objects, images, archival records, and collections; integrity and user acceptance of digital archives; metadata and information organization; and the economics of long-term sustainability.
 Examples of particular areas of focus include, but are not limited to:

-- Ontologies and models (general and domain-specific) that make it possible to conceptualize, act, and reason about data in a more atomic and structured fashion.
+- Ontologies and other semantic approaches (general and domain-specific) that make it possible to conceptualize, act, and reason about data.

 - Policy, algorithmic, organizational, and practice-based methods to mitigate privacy problems with digital data.

 - Digital forensics (media diagnostics, data recovery, analysis) for post-hoc extraction of data or metadata.